Sept. 26-28, 2018, Mainz, Germany

 Stefan Reber, University of Ulm

 Mathias V. Schmidt, Max Planck Institute of Psychiatry, Munich

 Gal Sheppes, Tel Aviv University

 Poster sessions – young researcher short talks – travel grants – poster award

 Participants are invited to submit poster abstracts (max.
-300 words, please give full author list and affiliations) via e-mail.
-Deadline: August 1st.
+300 words, please give full author list and affiliations) via e-mail (deadline expired).
 Suitable posters by young researchers are selected for short talks.
 Please indicate your age when submitting.
 Speakers will be reimbursed for their travel expenses.
 The best poster will receive a poster award (300 €).